anakin87/stefano-fiorucci-website/content/home/education.md

     date_start: '2022-03-01'
     date_end: '2022-05-01'
     description: |2-
       Received a two-months full scholarship to participate at the School of Artificial Intelligence of Pi School.
-Selected among some of the brightest Engineers in the field, as a scholarship winner.
-      I worked on a project presented by a real client, developing a suite of NLP and information extraction tools for the healthcare domain.
+Selected among some of the brightest Engineers in the field, as a scholarship winner, I worked on a project presented by a real client, developing a suite of NLP and information extraction tools for the healthcare domain.

   - title: Data science Professional Master’s Programme